URL Parser: Extract URL Components Offline

 Parse any URL into protocol, host, pathname, query parameters, and hash.
-Understand URL structure instantly.
+Understand URL structure instantly and offline on your desktop.

-Try the free online tool mentioned in this guide:URL Parser
+Get the tool mentioned in this guide in the desktop app:URL Parser

 Understanding URL structure